Kylie Jenner's Birthday Hair Extensions Cost More Than Your First Car

 How did you start working with the Kardashian-Jenners?

 I just got lucky.
 Kim saw my hair and she really liked it and asked for my information and I became her "hair girl."
 It's been over a year now.
-I've worked with Khloé at the salon [Méche], gave her some hair, and I've been sending hair to Khloé since.
-Then recently, Chris [Appleton] requested new hair for Kylie for her blonde hair, so I customised the hair for her birthday.
+I've worked with Khloé in-person, gave her some hair, and I've been sending hair to Khloé since.
+Then recently, Chris [Appleton] requested new hair for Kylie for her blonde hair, so I customized the hair for her birthday.

 I just got lucky.
 Kim saw my hair and she really liked it and asked for my information and I became her "hair girl."
 It's been over a year now.
-I've worked with Khloé at the salon [Méche], gave her some hair, and I've been sending hair to Khloé since.
-Then recently, Chris [Appleton] requested new hair for Kylie for her blonde hair, so I customised the hair for her birthday.
+I've worked with Khloé in-person, gave her some hair, and I've been sending hair to Khloé since.
+Then recently, Chris [Appleton] requested new hair for Kylie for her blonde hair, so I customized the hair for her birthday.

 Are all your orders custom made?